content-left-bg.png

 School principals and their communities can use either maintenance delivery option listed below.

-• Partnership with QBuild (Department of Energy and Public Works) to deliver all maintenance services.
+• QBuild delivery: Use QBuild (Department of Energy and Public Works) to deliver all maintenance services.

-• School managed under Direct to Market (D2M) strategy, whereby the school sources local contractors to deliver planned, emergency and unplanned maintenance.
-In selecting this option, schools must adhere to all associated departmental requirements.
+• Direct to Market (D2M) delivery: School sources and manages local contractors to deliver planned and unplanned maintenance.
+In selecting this option, schools must adhere to all associated departmental policies, procedures and guidelines.

 The funding allocation is provided to schools either notionally (QBuild delivery) or deposited directly to the school bank account (D2M delivery).